Eduardo Paolozzi: Later career

+Personal life

+Paolozzi was married in 1951 to Freda Elliot, a textile designer.
+They had three daughters, Louise, Anna and Emma, before divorcing in 1988.

 In 2001, Paolozzi suffered a near-fatal stroke, causing an incorrect magazine report that he had died.
 The illness made him a wheelchair user, and he died in a hospital in London in April 2005.